 Fatty Liver and Kidney Disease

-Lindsay ditto.
-Reversal of metabolic syndrome and fatty livers disappear and kidney function returns.
+In the animal studies Lindsay showed reversal of metabolic syndrome and that fatty liver disappear and kidney function returns.

 “uPAR is higher among postmenopausal women generally, and for BC patients, it is associated with unfavorable BC prognosis.
 By lowering uPAR, dietary seaweed may help explain lower BC incidence and mortality among postmenopausal women in Japan. “